Echinococcosis in Dogs

 Echinococcosis refers to being infected with a tapeworm of the genus Echinococcus.
-In the Northern Hemisphere, this tapeworm is E. multilocularis.
-This parasite is found primarily in Canada and the Midwestern United States, though its range appears to be extending south and east over time.
+In the Northern Hemisphere, the tapeworm of concern is E.multilocularis.
+This parasite is found primarily in Canada, Alaska, and the Midwestern United States, though its range appears to be extending south and east over time.

 Is E. multilocularis contagious to people?

 Yes.
 E. multilocularis is a zoonotic parasite, meaning that it can be passed between humans and animals.
 Humans become infected through the accidental ingestion of E. multilocularis eggs, which can be shed in the feces of infected pets.

 In humans, E. multilocularis causes large cysts to form within the lungs and liver.
 These cysts can grow so large that they interfere with organ function, making echinococcosis one of the most serious known zoonotic diseases.
 Even with surgery and medical treatment, infection is often fatal.